 Depressed Moms' Behavior May Play Role in Infants' Sleep Problems

-In the study, mothers with higher levels of symptoms of depression and more worries about their children's sleep had children whose sleep was more disrupted.
-But did those symptoms of depression lead mothers to behave in ways that interfered with their babies' sleep, or did the babies' night wakings lead their moms to be more depressed (perhaps because of sleep loss)?
+The mothers with high levels of symptoms of depression and more worries about their children’s sleep had children whose sleep was more disrupted.
+Did depression symptoms lead the mothers to behave in ways that interfered with their babies’ sleep or did the babies’ disrupted sleep lead the mothers to be more depressed?

 The study found the mother’s behavior was most likely at play.
 Mothers with more symptoms of depression and worries behaved in ways that disrupted their infants’ sleep.
 For example, they often picked up babies who were sleeping.

 The authors suggest that mothers who worry excessively about their babies’ well-being may respond to infant sounds that don’t necessarily require a response.
 The mothers often move the babies into their own beds to alleviate their own anxieties about whether their infants are hungry, thirsty, and comfortable.
 Mothers who are feeling depressed also may seek out their infants at night for emotional comfort.